MPH, Johns Hopkins Bloomberg School of Public Health, 2013

 MSc, University of Burdwan, 1997

 My research is focused on strategies to reduce the morbidity and mortality due to diarrhea.
-Accordingly, my research is focused in three areas, finding new strategies for improved enteric vaccines and understanding vaccine immunology, 2. delineating the role of the environment and understanding the occurrence and transmission of diarrheal pathogens, develop new diagnostic tools for resource poor settings to better understand disease epidemiology and finding new strategies for improved enteric vaccines.
-Below are short descriptions of specific research projects.
+Accordingly, my research is focused in three areas, finding new strategies for improved enteric vaccines and understanding vaccine immunology, 2. delineating the role of the environment and understanding the occurrence and transmission of diarrheal pathogens, develop new diagnostic tools for resource poor settings to better understand disease epidemiology.
+4. Understanding the role of host factors in severity of disease and protection from disease.

 I am involved in evaluation of safety, immunogenicity and efficacy of different candidate enteric vaccines (ACE527 ETEC Vaccine, Fimbrial Tip Adhesin (CfaE) + LTR192G ETEC vaccine, Bioconjugate vaccine against Shigella flexneri 2a, Assessing Rifaximin in preventing campylobacteriosis etc).
 My objective in these studies is to understand the systemic and mucosal immune responses to different candidate enteric vaccines.
 The key focus is to find biomarkers for protective immunity using immunoproteome microarray and ELISA, role of memory B cells and T cells.
 My studies also involves developing and evaluating novel assays to better understand the immune responses.
 We also developed experimental challenge models of ETEC of Shigella in humans.
 These CHIM models facilitate evaluation of the efficacy of vaccines.